bertmad3400/articleMD/dfirreport/From-Zero-to-Domain-Admin.md

 ![enter image description here](https://thedfirreport.com/wp-content/uploads/2021/10/5295-doc2.png "enter image title here")

-We can see that this path relates to the path:
+We can see that this relates to the path: